nmichel123/Udder/README.md

 # Udder

-A Twitter clone built with React JS.
+A cow themed Twitter clone built with React JS.